Is Donald Trump taking North Korea's bait?

 "A North Korean missile with a nuclear payload capable of striking an American city is no longer a distant hypothetical, but an imminent danger -- one that poses a real and rising risk of conflict," McCain said.

+And on the pressure and deterrence fronts, Trump is pushing to get more help from China, Pyongyang's main protector.
+It's a strategy that critics and supporters endorse even as they express doubts about how committed China is.

+"Engaging with China and making this more their problem than our problem is the only path forward that I see in the short term," Senator Chris Coons, a Delaware Democrat, said on MSNBC Tuesday.

-And the increasingly tough US rhetoric isn't helping, some experts warn.
+But the increasingly tough rhetoric about North isn't helping, according to some experts.

 Trump's tough talk has been echoed by those who back the idea of a muscular response to North Korea.
 Lindsey Graham, a South Carolina Republican who sits on the Senate Armed Services Committee, said Tuesday that "if you're North Korea and you're betting that Donald Trump is all talk and no action, you're making a big mistake."